Southampton-RSG/2021-11-1-socobio-crs/novice/python/09-numpy.md

 To support this,
 most array methods allow us to specify the axis we want to work on.
-If we ask for the average across axis 0, we get:
+If we ask for the average across axis 0 (representing the patients axis), we get:

 ~~~ {.python}